dtex/barcli/README.md

 # barcli [bahrk-lee]
 A **simple** tool for displaying real time bar graphs in the console.

-I needed a way to visualize Johnny-Five sensor data quickly and easily.
-Multiple instances of barcli can be stacked to show multiple axes, sensors or other data sources.
+I needed a way to visualize Johnny-Five sensor data quickly and easily. console.log is lame and hard to read if you have more than one datapoint to track.

+Multiple instances of barcli can be stacked to show multiple axes, sensors or other data sources in an easy to read horizontal bar graph.

 ### Installation
 ````bash